-2.1 Basis of preparation
+2.1 BASIS OF PREPARATION

 The financial statements have been prepared on a historical cost basis, except for investment properties that have been measured at fair value.
-The financial statements are presented in Mauritian Rupees ("Rs").
+The financial statements are presented in Mauritian Rupees ("Rs") and all values are rounded to the nearest rupees, except when otherwise indicated.